-- 16. Proprietors wishing to open a new school must apply to the DfE for registration.
-They are asked to supply the information set out in section 98 of the Education and Skills Act 2008 and The Education (Independent Educational Provision in England) (Provision of Information) Regulations 2010. - 17.
+- 20. Proprietors wishing to open a new school must apply to the DfE for registration.
+They are asked to supply the information set out in section 98 of the Education and Skills Act 2008 and The Education (Independent Educational Provision in England) (Provision of Information) Regulations 2010.8 - 21.
 The Education and Skills Act 2008 requires Ofsted to conduct a pre-registration inspection of a prospective school before it opens.
 These inspections are commissioned by the DfE.
 Inspectors consider the written evidence supplied in the school's application before the pre-registration inspection is made to the school in order to advise the Secretary of State about the school's readiness for registration.
 Schools may not accept pupils until the school has been registered.
 Following a pre-registration inspection, the inspector reports to the registration authority indicating the extent to which the independent school standards are likely to be met.
-This report is not published, but is made available to the school.
-The decision on whether or not to register the school lies with the DfE. - 18.
+From summer term 2018, the report will be published and available on the Ofsted website and is made available to the school.^{9,10} The decision on whether or not to register the school lies with the DfE. - 22.
 Once registered, new schools receive their first standard inspection in their first year of operation, at the request of the DfE.
 These reports are published on the Ofsted website.